vkethana/vkethana.github.io/md/free_questions.md

 2) Suppose there exist two languages, language X and language Y. X and Y are sufficiently different from each other to be considered separate languages, but they still have a lot of shared vocabulary (e.g. English/French, Spanish/Italian).
 What is the most efficient way to generate sentences in language X that have high mutual intelligiblity for speakers of language Y?

 For example, the French sentence below is mostly intelligible to a speaker of English:
-> "Le président Emmanuel Macron assure le peuple canadien que le gouvernement français va continuer à défendre le Canada contre la menace américain"
+> "Le président Emmanuel Macron assure le peuple canadien que le gouvernement français va continuer à défendre le Canada contre la menace américain."

 Even if you didn't catch any word, you can get the gist of it -- the French	president Emmanuel Macron is assuring the "peuple canadien" (Canadian people) about something involving the "gouvernment français" (French government).
 Imagine reading thousands of sentences like this -- it would be a great way to "backdoor" into a new language using cognates you already know.
 Solving this problem will probably involve NLP, statistics, and some kind of cognate detection tool.
 I've made a simple demo of this concept [here](https://app.vkethana.com/).

 3) Is it possible to design a writing system that combines English consonant letters with Abugida-style vowel diacritics?
 For example, the letter "B" would be written "B" and the letter "BA" would be written "Bा.
 "BI", "BO", and "BU" would be  "िB" "Bो", and "Bु" respectively.